-A “keyword” is a label used by search engines to categorise all the information on the Internet.
-In this example you’ll notice that we have used both “8 person” and “family”.
+A “keyword” is a label used by search engines to categorize all the information on the Internet.
+In this example, you’ll notice that we have used both “8 person” and “family”.
 These two keyword phrases could be interchanged as they have relatively similar meanings for the customer.

 Example 2 – “OZtrail Deluxe Gazebo 3m x 3m Portable Shade” is more useful than “OZtrail Deluxe Gazebo“.